Frequently Asked Questions

 - The language arts curriculum is presented in a suggested sequence designed to create a strong literacy foundation.
 It includes phonics, grammar, reading comprehension, spelling, vocabulary, writing skills, and more.

-- The math curriculum combines multimedia lessons, interactive activities and reinforcing worksheets to teach basic arithmetic, number sense and operations, measurement, geometry, pre-algebra and more.
+- The math curriculum combines multimedia lessons, interactive activities and reinforcing worksheets to teach basic arithmetic, number sense and operations, measurement, geometry and more.
 The math curriculum correlates to state standards.

 - Social studies lessons are available to students at the second through seventh grade level.
 Because state standards differ, social studies may need to be supplemented to satisfy your local requirements.

 - Science is available to students at the first through eighth grade level, and is organized as follows:

 - Elementary science is offered from first to fifth grade and is organized by grade level.
-Although the materials are extensive, science is included as an added bonus.
-It does not correlate to all state standards and is not animated.
+Although the materials are extensive, it does not correlate to all state standards and is not animated.

 - Middle school science is offered at the sixth to eighth grade level.
 It is organized into three primary courses that correlate to state standards: Earth/Space Science, Life Science, and Physical Science.
 In addition, Nature of Science is provided as an added supplement with each of the middle school science courses.